Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 When to Visit Portland to Avoid Crowds

-Visit Portland during the winter, late fall, and early spring months to avoid crowds.
-The peak Portland tourist season is in the summer when the weather is dry but prices and crowds are tenfold.
+Visit Portland during winter, late fall, and early spring to avoid crowds.

 If I don’t rent a house in Portland, I usually stay in a hostel and oftentimes have the dorm room completely to myself during the winter months.
-Empty hostels and quieter hotels are other major pluses of visiting Portland in the winter.
+Empty hostels and quieter hotels are other major perks of visiting Portland in the rainy season.

 Portland Travel Seasons